fabasoad/ghacu/README.md

 Run ghacu --upgrade to upgrade the actions.
 ```
 ## Dev section
+As a prerequisite you need to define `GHACU_VERSION` environment variable.
 ### How to build an application
 #### MacOS
 ```bash